abarciauskas-bgse/wiki_racer/README.md

 # Design

-For details on the approaches
+For details on the approaches and suggestions for future improvements see [`DESIGN.md`](./DESIGN.md)